Legal & Compliance5 min readUpdated 18 Jul 2026

 Renewal

-Rego can be paid in 3, 6, or 12-month blocks.
-Set a reminder before the expiry date.
-You can renew online at NZTA, at an NZTA agent, or at selected outlets.
-If rego lapses, the vehicle cannot be driven until renewed.
+You can renew rego for up to 12 months or choose a specific expiry date.
+Set a reminder before it expires.
+Renew online through NZTA or in person at an NZTA agent; use an agent when you need the new label immediately rather than waiting for post.
+If rego lapses, the vehicle cannot legally be used on the road until renewed.
 Factor rego into your running costs and when selling — current rego is a selling point.

 Frequently Asked Questions